 Update!
 What if I don't have a car?

-The Marine Lab is in the process of securing a vehicle for shared student use at the Marine Lab.
-We are still working on details, but you can contact Katie Wood if you have questions.
+The Marine Lab has secured an Enterprise Car Share for student use at the Marine Lab.
+Contact Katie Wood if you have questions.
 Some students have cars and others don’t.
 If you have a car and can bring it, you will appreciate having it in Beaufort.
 There is no cost to park at the Marine Lab.
 Students are great about carpooling and there is a lot of commuting back and forth to the Durham campus with faculty, staff, and other students.
 There is a local transportation company called CCATS that works similar to a bus service for a low fare.

 What about parking?